 She has since attended workshops and danced in New York, Lindy Focus in North Carolina, New Orleans, Singapore, Hong Kong, Korea, and even danced on the Great Wall of China.
 Her goal in life is to dance in every country she travels to.
-She has often been heard saying, “I choose Balboa over Lindy!”
 She believes the key to dancing is to have fun, smile and laugh!

 When she is not dancing, Dabsy is busy being a Media Geek teacher, working on her photography, and thinking of more ways to take over the world.

 When Brads’ wife asked if he wanted to try Swing Dancing he wasn’t even sure what it was!
 After a quick You Tube search of ‘the Lindy Hop’ he was certain that his two left feet would cause embarrassment.
 ‘That’s too bad’ she said, ‘I’ve already paid for the classes!’
 That was 2014 and after only a few lessons Brad was hooked and has been swinging out ever since.